 There are plenty of surf spots to choose from on the island, Surfers Point by Zed’s Surf School and Pebbles Beach near Bridgetown are good for beginners.
 Brandons, South Point, Duppies and Soup Bowl are excellent for more experienced surfers.
 Soup Bowl is a world famous reef break with the likes of Kelly Slater enjoying its perfect, clean barrels.

 After surfing I always need to refuel and you can’t go wrong with simple, honest Caribbean food.
-My usual post surf snack is a fish cutter (fish burger or sandwich to you and me) from Cuz, a small shack at Pebbles Beach.
+My usual post surf snack is a fish cutter (fish burger or sandwich to you and me) from Cuzz, a small shack at Pebbles Beach.
 I love this place!
 It is so popular with locals and tourists there is often a large queue.
-Ranked number two out of seventy three restaurants reviewed on Tripadvisor in Bridgetown, believe me it is definitely worth the wait.
+Ranked number one out of ten ‘Quick Bites in Bridgetown’ on Tripadvisor.
+Believe me it is definitely worth the wait.
 Your fish cutter is cooked to order with salad in a tasty bun, it goes perfectly with a dollop of Bajun hot sauce.
 Be careful if you are not used to it though as it is pretty fiery!
 I love the stuff.
 The other option is fried egg or cheese, but really it’s all about the fish.
 I normally wash this down with a coke or a local Banks beer on the beach.
-I have already mentioned how small Cuz is, but it is so good that it is mentioned in the Lonely Planet guide to Barbados.
-Online the Lonely Planet guide says Cuz is open Monday – Saturday from 10am – 4pm although in true Caribbean style I have rocked up a few times to find it shut, often once they have run out of fish it’s time to shut up shop.
+I have already mentioned how small Cuzz is, but if you know, you know!
+Check out Instagramto see more of this iconic eatery.
+The Barbados Guide mentions the opening hours, although in true Caribbean style I have rocked up a few times to find it shut.
+Often once they have run out of fish it’s time to shut up shop.
 So my advice would be to visit earlier in the day to avoid disappointment.
 My other favourite Bajan snack is a Roti; Chefette a local fast food joint does a very tasty chicken and potato one, yum!

 If you want to learn to surf or are already an experienced surfer, Barbados is the perfect place for a surfing holiday and ideal for all levels of experience.
 I learnt to surf at Zed’s surf school about 6 years ago and have been surfing with them ever since.
 I have made so many friends along the way, Zed, his family and everyone who works at the surf school along with lots of other people who have been surfing at the same time as myself from all over the world.
 I am still in contact with some of them too.
 It is definitely something you can do by yourself; everyone is so welcoming it is easy to make new friends…